xyctruth/stream/README.md

 ### Parallel

-The `Parallel` function accepts a `goroutines int` parameter.
-If goroutines>1, create `goroutines` goroutines to execute, otherwise close Parallel, the stream closes Parallel by default.
+The Parallel function accepts a `goroutines int` parameter.
+If goroutines>1, create an equal number of goroutines to execute, otherwise close Parallel, the stream closes Parallel by default.

 ```go
 s := stream.NewSliceByOrdered([]string{"d", "a", "b", "c", "a"}).